AhmedSaidCitak/Liman_LDAP_Info_Extension/README.md

 # Liman_LDAP_Info
-LDAP extention for Liman-MYS to monitor some properties and features
+LDAP extension for Liman-MYS to monitor some properties and features

 - List Users
 - List Computers